Ring shout

 Historical documentation

-Enslaved people practiced the ring shout in the Southern United States since the colonial period.[95]
 The enslaved did not document their experiences, as many were illiterate due to anti-literacy laws in the United States that made it crime to teach enslaved people to read and write.
-Slaveholders, government officials, missionaries, abolitionists, teachers, and Union Civil War soldiers all documented this practice in their writings from the 18th and 19th centuries.[96]
+Slaveholders, government officials, missionaries, abolitionists, teachers, and Union Civil War soldiers all documented this practice in their writings from the 18th and 19th centuries.[28]
 According to musicologist and educator Eileen Southern, whose research focused on the history of Black American music, the first written account of the ring shout occurred in 1819 Philadelphia by leading Methodist church father John Fanning Watson who complained that the illiterate Black people of the society were composing and singing their own forms of hymns that he considered "a growing evil."[5]
-Southern also attested that "during the period when Watson was writing" in the early 1800s, similar ring shouts were also being practiced by enslaved Africans from the Bakongo, Mandinka, Mina, Fulani, and other ethnic groups in Congo Square (then referred to as Place Congo) in New Orleans, Louisiana.[5]

-Watson also reported on "a curious activity of the Negroes" that took place after church services in the Black quarters, where he observed them patting off rhythms against their thighs, doing a "shuffle step" dance and singing.
+Watson also reported on "a curious activity of the Negroes" that took place later after church services in the Black quarters, where he observed them patting off rhythms against their thighs, doing a "shuffle step" dance and singing.
 Southern contends that "this is the earliest account of a religious dance ceremony of African origin, the ring shout" that later came to be described by many.[5]
+Though the ring shout was practiced semi-secretly after institutional church services, this African-derived worship practice remained central to early African American Christianity.[3]

-Musicologist Robert Palmer, believes the first written accounts of the ring shout date from the 1840s during the pinnacle of the revival-era in Christianity.
+Southern also attested that "during the period when Watson was writing" in the early 1800s, similar ring shouts were also being practiced by enslaved Africans from the Bakongo, Mandinka, Mina, and Fulani ethnic groups in Congo Square (then referred to as Place Congo) in New Orleans, Louisiana.[5]
+Musicologist Robert Palmer wrote about some accounts of the ring shout that date from the 1840s during the pinnacle of the revival-era in Christianity.
 Palmer stated that it was a "Black holy dance" that "developed with the widespread conversion of slaves to Christianity during the revival fervors of the eighteenth and early nineteenth centuries."[4]
 He further wrote that the "earliest accounts date from the 1840s; more vivid descriptions from the twentieth century leave little doubt that the dancing and stamping constituted a kind of drumming, especially when worshipers had a wooden church floor to stamp on."[4]
+However, there is clear documentation of earlier accounts of the ring shout.[5]

-Charlotte Forten was a Black abolitionist teacher from Philadelphia, Pennsylvania who taught freedmen at the Penn School on St. Helena Island in South Carolina from 1862 to 1864 and documented several ring shout experiences in praise houses.
-Forten wrote she enjoyed the singing and the "shout" from her students and the local residents.[97][98]
-In 1862, Laura Towne, an abolitionist teacher from Pennsylvania and founder of the Penn School, also wrote about the ring shout in praise houses but said the practice was "the remains of some old idol worship" and called it savage.[99][100]
-Union Civil War soldier, Thomas Wentworth Higginson, commander of the 1st South Carolina Colored Infantry Regiment, documented spirituals and ring shout practices among the 1st South Carolina soldiers at army camps.[101][102]
+Charlotte Forten was a Black abolitionist teacher from Philadelphia, Pennsylvania who taught freedmen at the Penn School on St. Helena Island in South Carolina from 1862 to 1863 and documented several ring shout experiences in praise houses.
+Forten wrote she enjoyed the singing and the "shout" from her students and the local residents.[29][30]
+In 1862, Laura Towne, an abolitionist teacher from Pennsylvania and founder of the Penn School, also wrote about the ring shout in praise houses but said the practice was "the remains of some old idol worship" and called it savage.[31][32]
+Union Civil War soldier, Thomas Wentworth Higginson, commander of the 1st South Carolina Colored Infantry Regiment, documented spirituals and ring shout practices among the 1st South Carolina soldiers at army camps.[33][34]
 An 1867 Sea Islands account of the ring shout that was reprinted by W.F.
-Allen stated "It is not unlikely that this remarkable religious ceremony is a relic of some African dance."[30]
-Folklorists and musicologists John and Alan Lomax who recorded the parallels of ring shouts performed in Louisiana, Texas, Georgia, the Bahamas, and Haiti said in 1934, "This shout pattern is demonstrably West African in origin."[30]
-Anthropologist Harold Courlander, another observer, maintained that "circular movement, shuffling steps and stamping, postures and gestures, the manner of standing, the way the arms are held out for balance or pressed against the sides, the movements of the shoulder, all are African in conception and derivation."[30]
+Allen stated "It is not unlikely that this remarkable religious ceremony is a relic of some African dance."[35]
+Folklorists and musicologists John and Alan Lomax who recorded the parallels of ring shouts performed in Louisiana, Texas, Georgia, the Bahamas, and Haiti said in 1934, "This shout pattern is demonstrably West African in origin."[35]
+Anthropologist Harold Courlander, another observer, maintained that the "circular movement, shuffling steps and stamping, postures and gestures, the manner of standing, the way the arms are held out for balance or pressed against the sides, the movements of the shoulder, all are African in conception and derivation."[35]

 Oral interviews and ethnographic studies